neuromechanics-uoa/tinymotion_backend/docs/architecture.md

 - a video is added with an NHI number that does not match an infant in the database
 - a video is added for an infant that has no consent recorded in the database

+The API should be assumed to be case sensitive unless otherwise mentioned (i.e. the case in the NHI number should match when making subsequent calls to the API with the same NHI number).

 ## Authentication

 An access key is created for each user and shared with them.
 The access key is entered into the app and an API endpoint called to exchange the access key for access and refresh JWT tokens.
 The access token is passed in the Authorization header with subsequent API requests.
 If the access token expires, the refresh token can be used to generate a new access token.
 If the refresh token expires the access key must be entered again.
+The lifetimes of the access and refresh tokens are configurable.

 Initially, all users of the app will be treated the same (authorisation).
 All users will be able to upload (POST) information via the API.
 There are no API endpoints to retrieve information.